Degree-seeking Transfer Students

 - Reasons for choosing the Museum Studies degree program

-Major Program: New Media Arts Portfolio Requirements
+Major Program: Cinematic Arts & Technology Portfolio Requirements

 - Up to five individual films (narrative, documentary, animation or experimental in nature), with a total running time of no more than 20 minutes.
 Applicants are encouraged to submit work on DVD media when possible, which should be able to be played on a standard DVD player.
 Applicants must check their work to meet this requirement.
 Do not send .flv, .swf or Windows Media files.
-If an applicant’s work is posted on the web, he/she should send the URL(s) as part of the portfolio as well.
+If an applicant’s work is posted on the web, he/she should send the URL(s)as part of the portfolio as well.

 - A short film demonstrating foundational skills and promise toward the program.